squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

  * Cleanup Squid component macros that enable/disable components:
   1. make all the naming convention USE_* (with USE_SQUID_* for those which may clash with OS defines).

- * Fix Squid-3 MD5 usage and layering:
-  1. ensure correct use of system libraries when such can be found
-  1. ensure correct failover to squid code when such are missing
-  1. port --without-system-md5 configure option to force the above
-  1. add configure option to prevent Squid crypto substitute code building and require FIPS compliant crypto library
-  1. add support for MD5 from libraries other than OpenSSL

  * Helper and Tool Manuals
   1. Write a manual/man(8) page for a helpers/ program that does not have one.